Internal medicine

 Multidisciplinary teams

-The IM service is responsible for over 50 per cent of all patients hospitalized at UHN, and the vast majority of IM cases are unplanned care, such as emergency room visits or the results of 911 calls.
+The IM service is responsible for over 50% of all patients hospitalized at UHN, and the vast majority of IM cases are unplanned and come through the emergency room or as a result of 911 calls.
 IM patient wards are located at both Toronto General Hospital and Toronto Western Hospital and are the largest inpatient units at UHN.
-These wards are also the home to Clinical Teaching Units, where Faculty physicians provide foundational training in all aspects of internal medicine.
-This ensures that medical students, residents, fellows and members of multidisciplinary health care teams are skilled at caring for the whole patient with the utmost compassion and humanistic approach.
+These wards are also the home to Clinical Teaching Units, where faculty physicians provide foundational training in all aspects of internal medicine.
+This critical training ensures that medical students, residents, fellows and members of multidisciplinary health care teams are skilled at caring for the whole patient with the utmost compassion and humanistic approach.

 TWH Internal Medicine Clinic